azazazo/azazazo.github.io/content/posts/glassers.md

 \]
 Since this is a polynomial with degree \(n+1\), there are at most \(n+1\) solutions, which are exactly \(v_0, \dots, v_n\).
 From Vieta's formulas, we also know that \(\sum_{i=0}^n v_i\left(x\right) = -a + \sum_{i=1}^n b_i\).

 Now we are ready to put everything together.
-We can split the original integral into the pieces as follows:
+We can split the original integral into pieces as follows:
 \[
     \begin{align}
     &\int_{-\infty}^\infty f\left(u\left(x\right)\right) dx\\